- Talk therapy is also called psychotherapy

 Improvements in these vital areas lead to increased happiness and a better quality of life.
 There are still some risks to be aware of, however.

-Drawbacks of Talk Therapy
+What are the Drawbacks of Talk Therapy

 Just because there are a great many benefits to talk therapy doesn’t mean there aren’t some drawbacks.
 There are a few issues some people might consider problematic, such as: